How To Grow A Wildflower Meadow From Seed

 Wildflower seed should be stored in a cool dark place until you are ready to sow it.

 Preparing the ground for wild flower seed

-If your garden soil is rich in nutrients, remove as much of it as you can and replace it with low nutrient topsoil.
-How do I know if my soil is nutrient rich?
+If your garden soil is rich in nutrients, remove as much of it as you can and replace it with Low Nutrient Topsoil.

 Remove every piece of vegetation – leaves, roots, visible seed heads – everything.
 You don’t want them to decompose and add nutrients to the soil.

 Rake the soil several times until it forms a nice fine tilth.
 It should look a bit like the topping on an apple crumble.